-Policy: This area takes on a more monastic feel where silence is observed and no females are to enter.
-If you wish to visit with a male housed in this area, please ring their room from the buzzer outside the entrance door and they will come down to meet you.
+Policy: This area takes on a more monastic feel where silence is observed.
+No females are allowed to enter.
+If you wish to visit someone housed in this area, please ring their room from the buzzer outside the entrance door and they will come down to meet you.

-Regulations of the clausura in St. Thérèse are posted on the wall in Stiege 6 and are to be respected by all students, professors and visitors.
+Regulations of the clausura are posted on the wall in Stiege 1 and are to be respected by all students, professors and visitors.